sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - Single Threaded
 - Non-Blocking Event Loop

-Value, Variable and Data types
-What is value
-What is variable
-What is data type
-Different types of data types
-Difference between primitive and non-primitive data types Primitive Data types (In built data types)
-Number
-String
-Undefined
-Boolean
-Symbol (new in ECMAScript 2015)
-BigInt (new in ECMAScript 2020) oNon-primitive Data types
-Object
-Array
-Identifiers
-What is identifier
-Rules for creating identifier
-Comments
-What is comment
-Single line comment
-Multi line comment

-Comment rules
-use strict
-What is the significance of use strict
-Without use strict
-Statement
-What is a statement in programming
-How twrite a single line of statement
-How twrite a multi-line statement
-Semi colon in statement
-Whitespace in a statement
-What is a code block
-let, const and var
-let
-const
-var
-Difference between let, const and var
-When tuse let, const and var
-JavaScript operators
-Assignment operator
-Arithmetic operator
-Comparison operator
-Logical operators
-Type operators
-Operator precedence
-Truth table of &&, || and !

-Conditional statements
-if
-else if
-else
-Grouping multiple conditions using logical operator

-JavaScript Output
-console.log
-document.write()
-window.alert()
-innerHTML

-JavaScript String
-What is a string
-Uses of single quote and double quotes in string
-How tcreate a String
-String Literal
-String Object
-String Literal vs String Object
-String length
-String tArray
-String Template Literal
-String functions
-slice
-substring
-substr
-replace
-repeat
-toUpperCase
-toLowerCase
-concat

-trim
-padStart
-padEnd
-charAt
-split
-indexOf
-lastIndexOf
-startsWith
-endsWith
-search
-match
-includes
-Type Conversion
-Implicit type conversion
-Explicit type conversion
-Automatic Type conversion (Coercion)
-Manual Type conversion
-Number
-String
-Boolean
-JavaScript Popup Boxes
-Alert Box
-Confirm Box
-Prompt Box
-Truthy and Falsy Values
-What are the truthy and falsy values in JavaScript Falsy values undefined, 0, null, ‘’, false, NaN
-Falsy and Truthy values in conditional statements Other Operators
+## Value, Variable and Data types

+- What is value
+- What is variable
+- What is data type
+- Different types of data types
+- Difference between primitive and non-primitive data types
+- Primitive Data types (In built data types)
+  - Number
+  - String
+  - Undefined
+  - Boolean
+  - Symbol (new in ECMAScript 2015)
+  - BigInt (new in ECMAScript 2020)
+- Non-primitive Data types
+  - Object
+  - Array

+## Identifiers

+- What is identifier
+- Rules for creating identifier

+## Comments

+- What is comment
+- Single line comment
+- Multi line comment
+- Comment rules

+## use strict

+- What is the significance of use strict
+- Without use strict

+## Statement

+- What is a statement in programming
+- How twrite a single line of statement
+- How twrite a multi-line statement
+- Semi colon in statement
+- Whitespace in a statement
+- What is a code block

+## let, const and var

+- let
+- const
+- var
+- Difference between let, const and var
+- When tuse let, const and var

+## JavaScript operators

+- Assignment operator
+- Arithmetic operator
+- Comparison operator
+- Logical operators
+- Type operators
+- Operator precedence
+- Truth table of &&, || and !

+## Conditional statements

+- if
+- else if
+- else
+- Grouping multiple conditions using logical operator

+## JavaScript Output

+- console.log
+- document.write()
+- window.alert()
+- innerHTML

+## JavaScript String

+- What is a string
+- Uses of single quote and double quotes in string
+- How tcreate a String
+- String Literal
+- String Object
+- String Literal vs String Object
+- String length
+- String tArray
+- String Template Literal
+- String functions
+  - slice
+  - substring
+  - substr
+  - replace
+  - repeat
+  - toUpperCase
+  - toLowerCase
+  - concat
+  - trim
+  - padStart
+  - padEnd
+  - charAt
+  - split
+  - indexOf
+  - lastIndexOf
+  - startsWith
+  - endsWith
+  - search
+  - match
+  - includes

+## Type Conversion

+- Implicit type conversion
+- Explicit type conversion
+- Automatic Type conversion (Coercion)
+- Manual Type conversion
+- Number
+- String
+- Boolean

+## JavaScript Popup Boxes

+- Alert Box
+- Confirm Box
+- Prompt Box

+## Truthy and Falsy Values

+- What are the truthy and falsy values in JavaScript
+- Falsy values
+- undefined, 0, null, ‘’, false, NaN
+- Falsy and Truthy values in conditional statements

+## Other Operators

 Loose equality operator
 Strict equality operator
 Typeof operator